 - Khandela Senior,

-the Bara Pana Fort, the estate was founded
+site of the Bara Pana Fort, the estate was founded

 by Raja Udai Singh in 1697.